Sunday 4 May 1941

 |A Messerschmitt Bf 110D3 Zerstorer IAF 4.ZG76 in Iraqi markings, Mosul Iraq May 1941.|

 European Air Operations: The Luftwaffe continues bombing Liverpool.
 The May Blitz is notable for its ferocity and accuracy.
-The Germans have refined their techniques and finally are targeting port infrastructure and vulnerable shipping in the harbour with great success.
-The aftereffects of the devastating explosion of 7649 ton ammunition ship Malakand on the 3rd continue to be felt there, and 295 ton ship Pneumatic Elevator No. 11 sinks as a result, adding to the numerous ships sunk or damaged.
+The Germans have refined their techniques and finally are targeting port infrastructure and vulnerable shipping in the harbor with great success.
+The aftereffects of the devastating explosion of 7649-ton ammunition ship Malakand on the 3rd continue to be felt there, and 295-ton ship Pneumatic Elevator No. 11 sinks due to the blast effects, adding to the numerous ships sunk or damaged.
 Other ships damaged today by the Luftwaffe include:

 The British in Liverpool are reeling.
 They evacuate the Liverpool North End Unitarian Mission shelter, where Reverend Charles A Piper has been keeping a diary as he runs the shelter.
 The diary, which concludes with the 4 May 1941 entry, remains a valuable primary source on the May Blitz.